NikOsint/pcgp/README.md

 Change `<n>`, `<k>`, `<c>` to the desired parameter values.

-This command will build the executable if it is not built yet.
+This command will build the executable if it is not built yet and run it with the defined parameters.